-Tests reveal the house was removed.
-Notably, the ini script of Nod Special Ops mission #2 has multiple buildings on the map owned by house Special.
-None of these show up when playing the mission on the Nintendo version.
+Tests reveal the House was removed.
+Notably, the ini script of Nod Special Ops mission #2 has multiple buildings on the map owned by House Special.
+None of these show up when playing the mission on the N64 version.

 Further test also revealed that all of the dinosaur units, namely the Triceratops (TRIC), Tyrannosaurus Rex (TREX), Velociraptor (RAPT), and Stegosaurus (STEG), were similarly removed.

 -SSM Launcher.... .....SSM Launcher Deleted

 The SSM Launcher (internal ini code: MLRS) is a Nod unit that is unused in the campaign missions but usable in multiplayer, and which also often appears in the missions of the game's expansion pack The Covert Operations.
 Tests revealed it to be removed in the Nintendo 64 version, despite the fact the ini script of GDI Special Ops #2 has it scripted into the Nod attacks.
 It seems that the people who made these missions were not aware of the things that were cut from the Nintendo version.

 Like the SSM Launcher, the Chem-Warrior (internal ini code: E5) is a unit only appearing in multiplayer and special missions.
 It seems the unit actually exists in the game, though.
 Like its PC counterpart, it is immune to tiberium poisoning, meaning the unit's special coding is present in the game.
 Its graphics and weapon, however, are not - it has the graphics of the Minigunner, and is missing its chemical spray weapon.